Arrive Winnipeg, Canada

 Embark on an extended boat trip to Hudson Bay, keeping close watch as your captain tries to locate polar bears, beluga whales and other wildlife along the coast and in the bay.
 If conditions allow, disembark to explore the bear’s summer habitat.
 Return to Churchill for an evening at leisure.

 Cross the Churchill River to the Prince of Wales Fort, a former outpost of the Hudson’s Bay Company.
 During the summer, the waters here are home to thousands of beluga whales; thrill to up-close views of these friendly mammals from a sturdy Zodiac.
 Later, join your lodge chef to discover abundant local fish during a hands-on cooking class.

 Churchill | Belugas Up Close

 Today, a massive “Arctic Crawler” super-bus carries you into the wilderness in comfort and safety.
 Keep watch for eagles, bears and other wildlife, then walk across the coastal flats at low tide to explore the ‘Ithaca,’ which ran ashore during a 1961 storm.
-Experience beluga whales, again, choosing to either see them by kayak or during an exciting AquaGliding excursion.
+Experience beluga whales again, this time by kayaking or floating on a personal inflatable raft among these gentle giants.
 Tonight, feast on a hearty meal at your lodge.

 Winnipeg | Subarctic Wonders